Submitted manuscripts ought to:

 - contain citations and references to avoid plagiarism, self-plagiarism, and illegitimate duplication of texts, figures, etc. Moreover, Authors should obtain permission to use any third party images, figures and the like from the respective copyright holders.
 The pre-reviewing process includes screening for plagiarism and self-plagiarism by means of internet browsing and software Turnitin;

-- add the DOI to each item in the reference list if available (see the DOI display guidelines at Crossref)
+- include the DOI links to items in the reference list if available (see the DOI display guidelines at Crossref)

-- be sent exclusively electronically to the Editors (firstname.lastname@example.org) (or to the Guest editors in the case of a special issue) in a Word compatible format;
+- be sent exclusively electronically to the Editors (email@example.com) (or to the Guest editors in the case of a special issue) in a Word compatible format or PDF;

-- be accompanied by a title page, that is, a separate file containing the title of the manuscript, a short abstract (not exceeding 300 words), keywords, academic affiliation and full address for correspondence including e-mail address, other relevant information (see below), and, if needed, a disclosure of the Authors’ potential conflict of interest that might affect the conclusions, interpretation, and evaluation of the relevant work under consideration;
+- be accompanied by a title page, that is, a separate file containing the title of the manuscript, a short abstract (not exceeding 300 words), keywords, academic affiliation and an email address for correspondence, and, if needed, a disclosure of the Authors’ potential conflict of interest that might affect the conclusions, interpretation, and evaluation of the relevant work under consideration;

 - be in American or British English;